 The Council is obliged to publish any expenditure over £500, including supplier and transaction information.

-These files may not be suitable for users of assistive technology and are in the following formats: .xlsx. .xls.
+These files may not be suitable for users of assistive technology and are in the following formats: .pdf. .xlsx. .xls.
 Request an accessible format.

 Employees, Councillor Payments and Trade Unions